qmk/qmk_firmware/keyboards/splitkb/aurora/sweep/keymaps/flinguenheld/readme.md

 ### Custom aurora sweep keymap

-This keymap is inspired by [optimot](https://bepo.fr/) which is a French layout.
+This keymap is inspired by [optimot](https://optimot.fr) which is a French layout.
 Nonetheless it uses the US international extended keymap for French keys.

-It uses the _best_ qmk features :
+It uses the _best_ QMK features :

 -   combos ♥
 -   auto shift